 A questionnaire survey was completed by all Risk Management Authorities in Autumn 2017 to provide a simple overview of the resource that each has available for its flood risk management and drainage functions and the manner in which it applies these, both individually and collaboratively.

-The results are summarised here.
+The results have been summarised in a table.
 Direct comparison between reported figures must be undertaken with caution given the difference in structures, operation and accounting practices.

 Last Updated: February 2019